arjmandi/purple/README.md

 9. Giving positive bias to weird ideas
 10. What intelligence are we building?
 Dumb, normal, intelligent
 11. When we decide to believe someone/something? (how do we decide in the mafia game)
+12. Where do we have important problem solving capabilities like [top-dowm/bottom-up](https://en.wikipedia.org/wiki/Bottom%E2%80%93up_and_top%E2%80%93down_design) analysis?

 ## AGI Test
-As discussed in C0, intelligence is based on our perception and from our perception a model like GPT-4 can be considered intelligent.
+As discussed in C1, intelligence is based on our perception and from our perception a model like GPT-4 can be considered intelligent.
 I define a threshold that surpassing that indicates AGI.
 A system is AGI not when it's indistinguishable from a human in conversation but when it can design another AGI.

-For example, Since GPT-4 can't build another AGI, it's not AGI.
+e.g. since GPT-4 can't build another AGI, it's not AGI.

-This definition seems so simple that I believe somebody else has thought about it before.
-So in that case, I too give my vote to this definition of AGI.
+This definition seems simple enough that I believe somebody else has thought about it before.
+So in that case, I'm not the first one who has thought about it but I vote for this definition of AGI.
-There's also and ultimate version of this test where a system autonomously and independently came to conclusion to build another system to delegate computation to it. (without a prompt or ask)
+(There's also and ultimate version of this test where a system autonomously and independently came to conclusion to build another system to delegate computation to it. (without a prompt or ask))

 # Vision papers
 What is a vision paper?